Mullan, Idaho: History

 Mullan came into existence in 1884 with the discovery of gold at the Gold Hunter Mine, which turned out to be a lead and silver producer.
 That same year, George Good made a lead-silver strike with the Morning Mine and Mullan came into existence between the two mines.
+By 1887, Mullan was also known as "Nigger Prairie."
 The site was filed in August 1888, after the village had twenty log and fifteen frame houses, a sawmill, and a population of 150.
 The Northern Pacific Railway arrived in 1889 and the city was incorporated in 1904.